 - Identify and avoid the foods that trigger the symptoms.

-- Steroid treatments are given to reduce the immune reaction.
+- Steroid treatments are given to reduce the immune reaction (if severe and in hospital).

 - IV fluids are given if the baby has dehydration due to vomiting or diarrhea.

-- If a breastfed baby has FPIES, they should be given formula feed.
+- If a breastfed baby has FPIES, they should be given formula feed (only under supervision of treating pediatrician).

 The treatment options may vary based on the severity of symptoms and the FPIES-triggering food.
 Pediatricians, allergists, gastroenterologists, and feeding therapists may be involved in babies’ care.
 It is recommended to seek personalized diet plans since the triggering food may vary in each baby.